About-France.com Studying in France

 Let's build tomorrow's Europe today.
 What are you waiting for?

-There is plenty of opportunity for students in other countries to undertake a year of their degree course in a French university, under the Erasmus or Socrates programme.
-But in order to benefit from this EU funded programme, and the grants that go with it, a student must be enrolled in a university department (or faculty) that has a Socrates link with a French university department.
-The Erasmus/Socrates programme operates on the basis of bilateral exchanges betwen university departments, and in most cases French universities will only enroll students who are sent as an officially recognised Socrates student by a partner institution.
+There is plenty of opportunity for students from universities in other European Union countries to undertake a year of their degree course in a French university, under the Erasmus programme.
+But in order to benefit from this EU funded programme, and the grants that go with it, a student must be enrolled in a university department (or faculty) that has an Erasmus link with a French university department.
+The Erasmus programme operates on the basis of bilateral exchanges betwen university departments, and in most cases French universities will only enroll students who are sent as an officially recognised Erasmus student by a partner institution.

-It is often possible, however, for students in departments that do not have an exchange programme, to take up unused places available in other departments; but this is entirely discretionary, and each department and university has its own rules.
+In the absence of an appropriate departmental Erasmus programme, it is often possible for students to take up unused places available in other departments; but this is entirely discretionary, and each department and university has its own rules.

 If you plan to study chemistry at university, but like the idea of a year in France, it is would be a good idea to find out first, and apply to a UK chemistry department that has an existing and operating exchange programme with a French university.
 Generally speaking, UK universities do not fill all the exchange places that they have negotiated with their French partner institutions.